 Gay and bisexual men are the population most affected by HIV in the United States.
-In 2016, gay and bisexual men accounted for 67% of the 40,324 new HIV diagnoses in the United States and 6 dependent areas despite making up less than 2% of the general population.
+In 2016, gay and bisexual men accounted for 67% of the 40,324 new HIV diagnoses in the United States and six dependent areas despite making up less than 2% of the general population.

 There are significant disparities by race.
 African American / black men who have sex with men are more affected by HIV than any other group in the USA, with one in two likely to be diagnosed with HIV, compared to one in four Hispanic / Latino men who have sex with men and one in 11 white men who have sex with men.

-In Western and Central Europe, more than 80% of new HIV infections in 2014 in Hungary, Croatia and Slovenia were among men who have sex with men.
+In Western and Central Europe, more than 80% of new HIV infections in 2014 in Hungary, Croatia, and Slovenia were among men who have sex with men.

-The proportion ascribed to sex between men in eastern Europe is still only 4% – but this in fact represents a tenfold increase.
+The proportion ascribed to sex between men in eastern Europe is still only 4% – but this represents a tenfold increase.
 In some states such as Belarus and Estonia, infections in MSM were regarded as scarcely existing ten years ago – which means that the 58 cases recorded in Belarus and the 18 in Estonia last year represent proportionally big increases.

 Another country that has seen significant increases since 2010 is Ireland, with a 47% increase relative to 2010 and a 43% increase from 2014 to 2015 – again, mostly in gay men.

-In France there appears to have been a significant drop of 30% in diagnoses notified between 2014 and 2015, and a 40% drop in gay men.
+In France, there appears to have been a significant drop of 30% in diagnoses notified between 2014 and 2015, and a 40% drop in gay men.
 Fewer than 1000 HIV cases were reported in French gay men last year, a third as many as in the UK.
-In contrast reported diagnoses have risen by 36% in Germany since 2010 (33% in gay men) and this country reported nearly as many new HIV cases as France last year.
+In contrast, reported diagnoses have risen by 36% in Germany since 2010 (33% in gay men), and this country reported nearly as many new HIV cases as France last year.

 In Canada, around 54% of all new infections occurring in 2014 were among men who have sex with men.

-Straight vs Gay
+Straight vs. Gay

 Shame and stigma

 A decade ago, about one-third of the heterosexual couples in Britain occasionally had anal sex, whereas about 10.0% mentioned it being a preferred or regular method.
 To two-thirds of British gay men, anal sex was a regular part of their sexual experience besides mutual masturbation and oral sex.
-This means that, in absolute numbers, there were more heterosexuals having anal sex than there were MSM.
+This means that, in absolute numbers, more heterosexuals were having anal sex than there were MSM.
 Anal sex is becoming increasingly prevalent in heterosexual relationships.

 According to a Center for Disease Control and Prevention (CDC) report titled “Sexual Behavior, Sexual Attraction and Sexual Identity in the United States,” which reportedly polled thousands of people between the ages of 15 and 44 from 2006 through 2008, found that 44 percent of straight men and 36 percent of straight women admitted to having had anal sex at least once in their lives.

 A Dec.
-22, 2011 piece by Hugo Schwyzer, a professor of gender studies and history at Pasadena City College, implied that anal sex (which he calls “the most selfless of common sexual acts” given the amount of pain the “bottoming” partner endures in its practice) could be on the rise due to its frequent appearance in both heterosexual porn and mainstream media as well as an increased pressure from heterosexual male partners.
+22, 2011 piece by Hugo Schwyzer, a professor of gender studies and history at Pasadena City College, implied that anal sex (which he calls “the most selfless of common sexual acts” given the amount of pain the “bottoming” partner endures in its practice) could be on the rise due to its frequent appearance in both heterosexual porn and mainstream media as well as increased pressure from heterosexual male partners.
 He also cited several sources who seemed to cast doubt on how pleasurable the act was for women.

 Fear of disease

 “Gonorrhea is spread by coming into contact with an infected body part.
-That means you can transmit gonorrhea even if there’s no semen or blood exchanged during sex.
-If you have gonorrhea in your penis and you touch your penis and then finger your partner’s butt, you can give your partner gonorrhea in their butt, for instance.
+That means you can transmit gonorrhea even if no semen or blood is exchanged during sex.
+If you have gonorrhea in your penis and touch your penis and then finger your partner’s butt, you can give your partner gonorrhea in their butt, for instance.
 I’ve seen people who say, “I’m a top!
 How did I get gonorrhea in my butt?”
 Maybe their partner put their fingers in their butt, or they shared a sex toy.
 You can get a rectal gonorrhea infection even if you don’t bottom.
 The infection can even spread from your penis to your butt because they are so close to each other.
 You can get or give gonorrhea through mutual masturbation.
 There are a lot of ways it can spread.”

-Butt it hurts and it’s dirty
+Butt, it hurts, and it’s dirty